BDSM and the Law

 - Sexual Freedom Legal Defense and Education Fund, Inc.: People who practice alternative sexual expression can sometimes find themselves in trouble.
 Like the "Paddleboro" defendants in Massachusetts, they may be charged with crimes under archaic laws.
 They may face the loss of custody of their children.
 The Sexual Freedom Legal Defense and Education Fund, Inc. has been established to help people who find themselves in this kind of trouble.
 Valerie White, the agency's executive director, says the new agency hopes for several responses to this announcement.
 "We hope people who need financial assistance with legal fees and the expenses of litigation will contact us for help.
 We hope lawyers and child-development specialists who are willing to work with this population will permit us to put them in a referral database.
 And we hope people who share our dedication to sexual freedom will help us build our fund."
 In the first week it was in business, the group received five inquiries.
 It has already made a grant to help a woman find an expert witness in a child custody case.
 The agency has applied for 501c3 status as a tax exempt organization.
 "We want to focus on alternative sexual expression among consenting adults, like polyamory, swinging, BDSM, fetishism and so forth" White says.
 "GLBT folks already have a great resource in the Lambda Legal Defense and Education Fund."

-For police and lawyers who are interested in BDSM in a professional capacity.
+For police, lawyers, and the media who are interested in BDSM in a professional capacity.

 - Information for Professionals Confronted with Erotic Power Exchange: "Serious background information for people, confronted with erotic power exchange in their profession" from the POWERotics Foundation